Amanda Ursell, TV nutritionist, author and mum, provides toddler nutrition advice.

 The Department of Health recommends that all children aged between one and five years be given supplements containing vitamins A, C and D. Remember, babies aged six months plus need these vitamins as well however, babies drinking more than 500ml of formula milk per day won’t need additional vitamin supplements.
 These vitamins are important for development and are often low in toddler’s diets.

-Vitamin D is a particularly important vitamin as it is essential for the absorption of calcium in the body, thus playing a role in the formation of strong bones and teeth in toddlers.
+Vitamin D is a particularly important vitamin as it is essential for the absorption of calcium in the body, thus playing a role in the formation of healthy bones and teeth in toddlers.
 The awareness of the need for vitamin drops is low.
 In fact, when my children were that age, vitamin drops were the last thing on my mind!
 I don’t recall being reminded about them by the health professionals I came into contact with.

 Do enough mums know what a healthy balanced diet should look like for toddlers or is it all a bit confusing?